xmartlabs/blog/_posts/2021-08-11-testing-uy.md

 ## Xmartlabs, a part of the community

-We believe in sharing knowledge and contribute to the community, there are not many options to start acquiring technical skills to develop as SQA.
-Therefore, our QA team created XL-School, the first two modules are live on our [YouTube channel](https://www.youtube.com/watch?v=tE4nGOdPVJ0&list=PLo5J3hFGDd9bwh1oyoHfheV6EKEHivNyV) 100% free in Spanish content and more modules are yet to come to take you from 0 to 100 in no time.
+We believe in sharing knowledge and contribute to the community.
+There are not many options to start acquiring technical skills to develop as SQA, therefore, our QA team created XL-School, the first two modules are live on our [YouTube channel](https://www.youtube.com/watch?v=tE4nGOdPVJ0&list=PLo5J3hFGDd9bwh1oyoHfheV6EKEHivNyV) 100% free in Spanish content and more modules are yet to come to take you from 0 to 100 in no time.

 Any thoughts?
 Which subjects do you believe we should include in the next modules?
 Leave us a comment and we will be happy to get back to you.
 We have an integral and dedicated team of Quality Engineers ready to partner and build awesome software together.
 You're interested?
 [Let's talk!](https://xmartlabs.com/)